 2. AFL WooCommerce UTM Tracker Plugin

 Get our AFL WooCommerce UTM Tracker plugin from our store and install it into your WordPress.
-It was built in-house for our clients who are not familiar with using Google Analytics.
-They wanted to view campaign data right in the WordPress dashboard.
+It was built in-house as a lightweight conversion attribution plugin for our WooCommerce clients who are not familiar with using Google Analytics.

 How to use our WooCommerce UTM Tracker plugin to capture UTM parameters?

 The best part of our plugin is that it is plug-and-play once activated, there’s no configuration needed.
 Just remember to clear your page cache after activation.

 The plugin will start tracking your website visitors for UTM parameters for 90-days or more.
 When there’s any new order or user sign-up, we will display all the UTM report we have collected from the user.

 Types Information Collected